16-year-old Roman stands near her old classroom in Central Tigray, Ethiopia.

 Ethiopia's Tigray Region: Here's What You Need to Know

-Ethiopia is facing many challenges, including a hunger crisis, the COVID-19 pandemic and extreme flooding.
+Ethiopia is facing many challenges, including a hunger crisis and the COVID-19 pandemic.
 The crisis in Ethiopia's Tigray region, which began in early November, could create a nightmare scenario for Africa's second-most populated country.